 The ability to work from home is a prized employee perk that offers workers the chance to free themselves from the daily commute and complete their tasks.
 It’s an especially effective and convenient arrangement during the COVID-19 pandemic.
 Employees can help prevent the spread of the virus simply by staying home, without compromising or sacrificing their performance.

-But along with that freedom and flexibility comes the risk of security issues that occur outside the protected corporate network.
-Even if your company provides VPN (virtual private network) access, your computer — and everything on it — could still be compromised if someone hacks into your home Wi-Fi network.
+Along with the freedom and flexibility of working from home comes the risk of cybersecurity issues that occur outside of a protected corporate network.
+Even if your company provides virtual private network (VPN) access, your computer (and the data it stores) – could be compromised if someone hacks into your home Wi-Fi network.
 [See related story: Technology and Inclusion Will Shape the Future of Remote Work]

 “Making sure that sensitive documents and files remain confidential is definitely an issue remote employees need to tackle right from the outset,” said Brian Stark, general manager of North America at smanos, a smart home and DIY security systems company.
 “Of course, ensuring that there is a secure connection to the server is extremely important, but this is ultimately placed in the hands of the homeowner.”

-Andrew Hay, chief information security officer at DataGravity, noted that other connected devices in your home may have far fewer security controls than your work laptop, which may give cybercriminals easy access to your device.
+Andrew Hay, chief information security officer at LARES, warned that other connected devices in your home may have far fewer security controls than your work laptop, which may give cybercriminals easy access to your device.

 “Home-based workers must be diligent about what types of systems are on their home network that might also provide additional attack vectors,” Hay said.
 “I once spoke with an NCIS agent who conducted an investigation where a naval officer’s laptop was compromised by way of infiltrating his daughter’s laptop.”

-This is the most basic, but by no means the only step you should take to secure your company's files.
-Your employer may provide a recommended software for a company-issued device, but if you use your personal laptop for work, it's important to keep your system protected.
+Your employer may provide a recommended application for a company-issued device, but if you use your personal laptop for work, you need to keep your system protected.

 “Since many internet providers [offer] free antivirus software, we recommend that our employees use them on their personal laptops,” said Venu Gooty, founder of MyBusinessGenie, a provider of small business software solutions.